celloii/Roomie/README.md

 Find a couch, floor, or spare bed in another student's dorm when you're traveling for hackathons, conferences, or campus events — without blowing your budget.

-DormSwap makes it simple to host, swap, or find short-term stays with other students.
+Roomie makes it simple to host, swap, or find short-term stays with other students.
 Think "Airbnb for college students," but lightweight and AI-assisted.

 ## Why this exists

 College students are constantly on the move — hackathons, case comps, auditions, interviews.
 Hotels are pricey and far from campus.
 Meanwhile, lots of dorm rooms have a spare mattress for a night or two.

-DormSwap simplifies the logistics: post availability, browse nearby hosts, and get AI-recommended matches based on vibe, schedule, and preferences.
+Roomie simplifies the logistics: post availability, browse nearby hosts, and get AI-recommended matches based on vibe, schedule, and preferences.

 ## What's in this MVP